tardate/LittleArduinoProjects/BoldportClub/3x7/PomodoroTimer/README.md

 ## Wiring Up

-I may do a PCB one day for a more ruggedized version, but I'm on a copper wire contruction binge at the moment.
+I may do a PCB one day for a more ruggedized version, but I'm on a copper wire construction binge at the moment.
 I don't have a detailed design - just some very rough sketches in a book (mainly to make sure I didn't get my pin connections all mixed up).
 The actual design just came together by eye and a bit of patience;-)